Source code for mirgecom.simutil

 [docs] def compare_files_vtu( first_file: str, second_file: str, file_type: str, tolerance: float = 1e-12, field_tolerance: Optional[Dict[str, float]] = None ) -> None: """Compare files of vtu type.
 Parameters ---------- first_file: First file to compare second_file: Second file to compare file_type: Vtu files tolerance: Max acceptable absolute difference field_tolerance: Dictionary of individual field tolerances Returns ------- True: If it passes the files contain data within the given tolerance.
 False: If it fails the files contain data outside the given tolerance. """ import xml.etree.ElementTree as Et import vtk # read files: if file_type == "vtu": reader1 = vtk.vtkXMLUnstructuredGridReader() # pylint: disable=no-member reader2 = vtk.vtkXMLUnstructuredGridReader() # pylint: disable=no-member else: reader1 = vtk.vtkXMLPUnstructuredGridReader() # pylint: disable=no-member reader2 = vtk.vtkXMLPUnstructuredGridReader() # pylint: disable=no-member reader1.SetFileName(first_file) reader1.Update() output1 = reader1.GetOutput() # Check rank number def numranks(filename: str) -> int: tree = Et.parse(filename) root = tree.getroot() return len(root.findall(".//Piece")) if file_type == "pvtu": rank1 = numranks(first_file) rank2 = numranks(second_file) if rank1 != rank2: raise ValueError(f"File '{first_file}' has {rank1} ranks, " f"but file '{second_file}' has {rank2} ranks.") reader2.SetFileName(second_file) reader2.Update() output2 = reader2.GetOutput() # check fidelity point_data1 = output1.GetPointData() point_data2 = output2.GetPointData() # verify same number of PointData arrays in both files if point_data1.GetNumberOfArrays() != point_data2.GetNumberOfArrays(): print("File 1:", point_data1.GetNumberOfArrays(), "\n", "File 2:", point_data2.GetNumberOfArrays()) raise ValueError("Fidelity test failed: Mismatched data array count") nfields = point_data1.GetNumberOfArrays() max_field_errors = [0 for _ in range(nfields)] if field_tolerance is None: field_tolerance = {} field_specific_tols = [configurate(point_data1.GetArrayName(i), field_tolerance, tolerance) for i in range(nfields)] field_names = [] max_file_diff = 0. max_field_name = "" for i in range(nfields): arr1 = point_data1.GetArray(i) arr2 = point_data2.GetArray(i) field_tol = field_specific_tols[i] num_points = arr2.GetNumberOfTuples() num_components = arr1.GetNumberOfComponents() # verify both files contain same arrays if point_data1.GetArrayName(i) != point_data2.GetArrayName(i): print("File 1:", point_data1.GetArrayName(i), "\n", "File 2:", point_data2.GetArrayName(i)) raise ValueError("Fidelity test failed: Mismatched data array names") # verify arrays are same sizes in both files if arr1.GetSize() != arr2.GetSize(): print("File 1, DataArray", i, ":", arr1.GetSize(), "\n", "File 2, DataArray", i, ":", arr2.GetSize()) raise ValueError("Fidelity test failed: Mismatched data array sizes") # verify individual values w/in given tolerance fieldname = point_data1.GetArrayName(i) field_names.append(fieldname) # Ignore any fields that are named here # FIXME: rhs, grad are here because they fail thermally-coupled example ignored_fields = ["resid", "tagged", "grad", "rhs"] ignore_field = False for ifld in ignored_fields: if ifld in fieldname: ignore_field = True if ignore_field: continue max_true_component = max([max(abs(arr2.GetComponent(j, icomp)) for j in range(num_points)) for icomp in range(num_components)]) max_other_component = max([max(abs(arr1.GetComponent(j, icomp)) for j in range(num_points)) for icomp in range(num_components)]) # FIXME # Choose an arbitrary "level" to define what is a "significant" field # Don't compare dinky/insignificant fields significant_field = 1000.*field_tol if ((max_true_component < significant_field) and (max_other_component < significant_field)): continue max_true_value = max_true_component use_relative_diff = max_true_value > field_tol err_scale = 1./max_true_value if use_relative_diff else 1. print(f"{fieldname}: Max true value: {max_true_value}") print(f"{fieldname}: Error scale: {err_scale}") # Spew out some stats on each field component print(f"Field({fieldname}) Component (min, max, mean)s:") for icomp in range(num_components): min_true_value = min(arr2.GetComponent(j, icomp) for j in range(num_points)) min_other_value = min(arr1.GetComponent(j, icomp) for j in range(num_points)) max_true_value = max(arr2.GetComponent(j, icomp) for j in range(num_points)) max_other_value = max(arr1.GetComponent(j, icomp) for j in range(num_points)) true_mean = sum(arr2.GetComponent(j, icomp) for j in range(num_points)) / num_points other_mean = sum(arr1.GetComponent(j, icomp) for j in range(num_points)) / num_points print(f"{fieldname}({icomp}): ({min_other_value}," f" {max_other_value}, {other_mean})") print(f"{fieldname}({icomp}): ({min_true_value}," f" {max_true_value}, {true_mean})") print(f"Field({fieldname}) comparison:") for icomp in range(num_components): if num_components > 1: print(f"Comparing component {icomp}") for j in range(num_points): test_err = abs(arr1.GetComponent(j, icomp) - arr2.GetComponent(j, icomp))*err_scale if test_err > max_field_errors[i]: max_field_errors[i] = test_err print(f"Max Error: {max_field_errors[i]}", end=" ") print(f"Tolerance: {field_specific_tols[i]}") violated_tols = [] violating_values = [] violating_fields = [] for i in range(nfields): if max_field_errors[i] > max_file_diff: max_file_diff = max_field_errors[i] max_field_name = field_names[i] if max_field_errors[i] > field_specific_tols[i]: violated_tols.append(field_specific_tols[i]) violating_values.append(max_field_errors[i]) violating_fields.append(field_names[i]) print(f"Max File Difference: {max_field_name} : {max_file_diff}") if violated_tols: raise ValueError("Data comparison failed:\n" f"Fields: {violating_fields=}\n" f"Max differences: {violating_values=}\n" f"Tolerances: {violated_tols=}\n") print("VTU Fidelity test completed successfully")

-class _Hdf5Reader: def __init__(self, filename): import h5py self.file_obj = h5py.File(filename, "r") def read_specific_data(self, datapath): return self.file_obj[datapath] class _XdmfReader: # CURRENTLY DOES NOT SUPPORT MULTIPLE Grids def __init__(self, filename): from xml.etree import ElementTree tree = ElementTree.parse(filename) root = tree.getroot() domains = tuple(root) self.domain = domains[0] self.grids = tuple(self.domain) self.uniform_grid = self.grids[0] def get_topology(self): connectivity = None for a in self.uniform_grid: if a.tag == "Topology": connectivity = a if connectivity is None: raise ValueError("File is missing grid connectivity data") return connectivity def get_geometry(self): geometry = None for a in self.uniform_grid: if a.tag == "Geometry": geometry = a if geometry is None: raise ValueError("File is missing grid node location data") return geometry def read_data_item(self, data_item): # CURRENTLY DOES NOT SUPPORT 'DataItem' THAT STORES VALUES DIRECTLY # check that data stored as separate hdf5 file if data_item.get("Format") != "HDF": raise TypeError("Data stored in unrecognized format") # get corresponding hdf5 file source_info = data_item.text split_source_info = source_info.partition(":") h5_filename = split_source_info[0] # TODO: change file name to match actual mirgecom output directory later h5_filename = "examples/" + h5_filename h5_datapath = split_source_info[2] # read data from corresponding hdf5 file h5_reader = _Hdf5Reader(h5_filename) return h5_reader.read_specific_data(h5_datapath)
+class _Hdf5Reader: def __init__(self, filename): import h5py self.file_obj = h5py.File(filename, "r") def read_specific_data(self, datapath): return self.file_obj[datapath] class _XdmfReader: # CURRENTLY DOES NOT SUPPORT MULTIPLE Grids def __init__(self, filename): from xml.etree import ElementTree tree = ElementTree.parse(filename) root = tree.getroot() domains = tuple(root) self.domain = domains[0] self.grids = tuple(self.domain) self.uniform_grid = self.grids[0] def get_topology(self): connectivity = None for a in self.uniform_grid: if a.tag == "Topology": connectivity = a if connectivity is None: raise ValueError("File is missing mesh connectivity data") return connectivity def get_geometry(self): geometry = None for a in self.uniform_grid: if a.tag == "Geometry": geometry = a if geometry is None: raise ValueError("File is missing mesh node location data") return geometry def read_data_item(self, data_item): # CURRENTLY DOES NOT SUPPORT 'DataItem' THAT STORES VALUES DIRECTLY # check that data stored as separate hdf5 file if data_item.get("Format") != "HDF": raise TypeError("Data stored in unrecognized format") # get corresponding hdf5 file source_info = data_item.text split_source_info = source_info.partition(":") h5_filename = split_source_info[0] # TODO: change file name to match actual mirgecom output directory later h5_filename = "examples/" + h5_filename h5_datapath = split_source_info[2] # read data from corresponding hdf5 file h5_reader = _Hdf5Reader(h5_filename) return h5_reader.read_specific_data(h5_datapath)

 [docs] def compare_files_xdmf(first_file: str, second_file: str, tolerance: float = 1e-12): """Compare files of xdmf type.
 Parameters ---------- first_file: First file to compare second_file: Second file to compare file_type: Xdmf files tolerance: Max acceptable absolute difference Returns ------- True: If it passes the file type test or contains same data.
 False: If it fails the file type test or contains different data. """ # read files file_reader1 = _XdmfReader(first_file) file_reader2 = _XdmfReader(second_file) # check same number of grids if len(file_reader1.grids) != len(file_reader2.grids): print("File 1:", len(file_reader1.grids), "\n", "File 2:", len(file_reader2.grids)) raise ValueError("Fidelity test failed: Mismatched grid count") # check same number of cells in gridTrue: if len(file_reader1.uniform_grid) != len(file_reader2.uniform_grid): print("File 1:", len(file_reader1.uniform_grid), "\n", "File 2:", len(file_reader2.uniform_grid)) raise ValueError("Fidelity test failed: Mismatched cell count in " "uniform grid") # compare Topology: top1 = file_reader1.get_topology() top2 = file_reader2.get_topology() # check TopologyType if top1.get("TopologyType") != top2.get("TopologyType"): print("File 1:", top1.get("TopologyType"), "\n", "File 2:", top2.get("TopologyType")) raise ValueError("Fidelity test failed: Mismatched topology type") # check number of connectivity values connectivities1 = file_reader1.read_data_item(tuple(top1)[0]) connectivities2 = file_reader2.read_data_item(tuple(top2)[0]) connectivities1 = np.array(connectivities1) connectivities2 = np.array(connectivities2) if connectivities1.shape != connectivities2.shape: print("File 1:", connectivities1.shape, "\n", "File 2:", connectivities2.shape) raise ValueError("Fidelity test failed: Mismatched connectivities count") if not np.allclose(connectivities1, connectivities2, atol=tolerance): print("Tolerance:", tolerance) raise ValueError("Fidelity test failed: Mismatched connectivity values " "with given tolerance") # compare Geometry: geo1 = file_reader1.get_geometry() geo2 = file_reader2.get_geometry() # check GeometryType if geo1.get("GeometryType") != geo2.get("GeometryType"): print("File 1:", geo1.get("GeometryType"), "\n", "File 2:", geo2.get("GeometryType")) raise ValueError("Fidelity test failed: Mismatched geometry type") # check number of node values nodes1 = file_reader1.read_data_item(tuple(geo1)[0]) nodes2 = file_reader2.read_data_item(tuple(geo2)[0]) nodes1 = np.array(nodes1) nodes2 = np.array(nodes2) if nodes1.shape != nodes2.shape: print("File 1:", nodes1.shape, "\n", "File 2:", nodes2.shape) raise ValueError("Fidelity test failed: Mismatched nodes count") if not np.allclose(nodes1, nodes2, atol=tolerance): print("Tolerance:", tolerance) raise ValueError("Fidelity test failed: Mismatched node values with " "given tolerance") # compare other Attributes: maxerrorvalue = 0 for i in range(len(file_reader1.uniform_grid)): curr_cell1 = file_reader1.uniform_grid[i] curr_cell2 = file_reader2.uniform_grid[i] # skip already checked cells if curr_cell1.tag == "Geometry" or curr_cell1.tag == "Topology": continue # check AttributeType if curr_cell1.get("AttributeType") != curr_cell2.get("AttributeType"): print("File 1:", curr_cell1.get("AttributeType"), "\n", "File 2:", curr_cell2.get("AttributeType")) raise ValueError("Fidelity test failed: Mismatched cell type") # check Attribtue name if curr_cell1.get("Name") != curr_cell2.get("Name"): print("File 1:", curr_cell1.get("Name"), "\n", "File 2:", curr_cell2.get("Name")) raise ValueError("Fidelity test failed: Mismatched cell name") # check number of Attribute values values1 = file_reader1.read_data_item(tuple(curr_cell1)[0]) values2 = file_reader2.read_data_item(tuple(curr_cell2)[0]) if len(values1) != len(values2): print("File 1,", curr_cell1.get("Name"), ":", len(values1), "\n", "File 2,", curr_cell2.get("Name"), ":", len(values2)) raise ValueError("Fidelity test failed: Mismatched data values count") # check values w/in tolerance for i in range(len(values1)): if abs(values1[i] - values2[i]) > tolerance: print("Tolerance:", tolerance, "\n", "Cell:", curr_cell1.get("Name")) if maxerrorvalue < abs(values1[i] - values2[i]): maxerrorvalue = abs(values1[i] - values2[i]) if not maxerrorvalue == 0: raise ValueError("Fidelity test failed: Mismatched data array " "values with given tolerance. " "Max Error Value:", maxerrorvalue) print("XDMF Fidelity test completed successfully with tolerance", tolerance)